xdaichain/site/about-xdai/features.md

 ## On-Chain Randomness

 Using a RANDAO-based Random Number Generator, validators on xDai produce random numbers used for validator selection.
 These random seeds are also available for usage by contracts deployed to xDai.
-This allows for true on-chain randonmness, eliminating the need to rely on a centralized service or 3rd party application.
+This allows for true on-chain randomness, eliminating the need to rely on a centralized service or 3rd party application.
 More information on how the xDai RNG works is [available here](../for-developers/on-chain-random-numbers/).

 ## DPOS Consensus